 Our Work

 The Rural Health Institute of New York (RHI) is an independent nonprofit dedicated to addressing large-scale public health issues and disparities across rural New York.
 Initially formed as a Cortland County youth prevention coalition, RHI has evolved over 20 years into a public health institute with expertise using collaboration, improved collection, management, and use of data, and evidence-based communication to improve community health.
-Working with counties, cities, non-profits, and service agencies, RHI equips rural New York communities with insights, strategies, resources, and systems that enable them to improve the health of people and families, especially those experiencing the greatest disparities.

 • Build tools and systems to help to supplement and build partners’ capacity